'Unprecedented' NYC subway breakdown sparked by power surge

-NEW YORK (AP) — A momentary power surge disrupted half of the New York City subway system for several hours and stranded hundreds of passengers, Gov. Kathy Hochul said Monday.
+NEW YORK (AP) — A “sequence of failures” in New York City's subway system following a brief power outage disrupted half of the system for several hours and stranded hundreds of passengers, Gov. Kathy Hochul said Monday.

+Hochul said in a statement that a Metropolitan Transportation Authority review of Sunday night's subway breakdown “uncovered a sequence of failures that resulted in some backup systems not providing power as designed last night, including an additional failure to quickly diagnose the underlying cause.”

 The unprecedented breakdown affected more than 80 trains on the subway system’s numbered lines plus the L train from shortly after 9 p.m.
 Sunday to about 1:30 a.m.
-Monday, Hochul said.
+Monday, Hochul said at an earlier news conference.

 The restoration of service was delayed because passengers on two of the stuck trains walked out onto the tracks by themselves rather than waiting for rescuers from agencies including the police and fire departments to help them, Hochul said.